Multikas/docs/general/installation.rst

 -----------------

 From the *GZ (Global Zone)* we install the base dataset which we will use for our *FiFo Zone*.
-Than we have to confirm it is installed:
+Then we have to confirm it is installed:

 .. code-block:: bash